Amal-BB/Tic-Tac-Toe-Game/README.md

  ## 6. Testing and Validtor

  * The responsive view for the project has been tested in a range of screen sizes via [Chrome DevTools](https://developer.chrome.com/docs/devtools/).
+The style of the page was designed to suit small screen devices and media queries have been added for large screen sizes from 800px.

  * The project was tested on **Chrome**, **IE**, and **Firefox** browsers, furthermore have been tested on a variety of devices such as: _Desktop, iPhon8, iPhone, iPhon12, Galaxy A12 and Tablet_.